 Tribal Brownfield and Response Program

-- The Little River Band of Ottawa Indians has been developing a Tribal Brownfield and Response Program since 2004 with a 128a Tribal Response Program grant from the US Environmental Protection Agency.
+- The Little River Band of Ottawa Indians has been developing a Tribal Brownfield and Response Program since 2004 with a CERCLA 128(a) Tribal Response Program grant from the US Environmental Protection Agency.

 The Tribal Response Program has five major objectives as follows: